Getting Around Antigua (Traveller’s Guide)

 Even if they drop you off wherever you’re trying to go, you’ll have to walk a lot to/from the bus station, and certain parts of the island are very hilly.
 Public transportation is not as efficient as in other Caribbean hotspots like getting around Panama.

-Do You Need a Car in Antigua?
+So, Do You Need a Car in Antigua?

-Getting around Antigua takes a bit of planning, especially if you want to explore beyond St. John’s.
 Most things aren’t within walking distance, and the best beaches, hikes, and adventure activities are evenly spread around the island.

-You can take public buses (or white vans), but they don’t run on a schedule or go everywhere.
-Therefore, renting a car and driving in Antigua is the easiest way to explore the island.
+Renting a car and driving in Antigua is the easiest way to explore the island.